enactjs/docs/src/pages/docs/tutorials/setup/index.md

 * `"name"`, `"version"`, `"description"`, `"author"`, `"license"` - Application meta-data.
 These fields do not affect the build of your application but should be updated to reflect your application's details.
 * `"enact"` - The Enact-specific configuration block.
 By default, it contains intelligent defaults for an Enact Sandstone application.
 You *should* add a `"title"` field within this block to specify your application's title which will be included in the generated `index.html` during the build.

-Current `enact create` command creates a Moonstone based application as defaults.
-To use the application as Sandstone base, we'll change `description`, `theme`, and `dependencies` in the `package.json` file.
-In the future, it will create Sandstone based application as defaults.
-The changed `package.json` is shown below.

 **package.json**

 ```json